HMS Uganda (66): Transfer to Canada

-On 4 April 1945, the Canadian government changed the manning policy for all ships deploying to the Pacific theatre.
+In the aftermath of the Conscription Crisis of 1944, on 4 April 1945, the Canadian government changed the manning policy for all ships deploying to the Pacific theatre.
 All those heading to the Pacific would have to re-volunteer.
 Upon volunteering again, the serviceman would be eligible for 30 days leave in Canada before deployment.
 Controversially this policy change was applied to those already there and Uganda's RCN crew were polled by the Canadian government on 7 May 1945 to determine whether they would volunteer for further duties in the Pacific War.
-Widespread discontent had grown amongst the crew, due to poor living conditions and the lack of a Canadian identity for the ship and the result saw 605 of her crew of 907 refuse to volunteer.
-The crew of Uganda felt that they had volunteered for "hostilities only" (i.e., hostilities against Nazi Germany), but now found themselves fighting a different enemy in a quite different part of the world.
+Widespread discontent had grown amongst the crew, due to poor living conditions, kamikaze attacks and the lack of a Canadian identity for the ship (for instance, the Canadian Red Ensign was not flown and no maple leaf was painted on the funnel, which many crewmen saw as an insult to Canada).
+The crew of Uganda felt that they had enlisted for "hostilities only" (i.e., hostilities against Nazi Germany), but now found themselves fighting a different enemy in a quite different part of the world.
+The policy also signalled the Canadian government's lack of commitment to the Pacific War.
+Captain Mainguy later acknowledged that: "The next signal we got fairly shortly was: 'Do you volunteer to fight against the Japanese?'
+It seemed pretty stupid.
+[There] were those incentives just to be annoyed and say, 'Well, if we're not wanted, of course, we don't want to fight the Japs if it's not necessary.'"
+In addition, when the "volunteers only" policy became public knowledge in Canada, family obligations became an increasing burden, as this left the crew with a difficult decision to prioritize their families or their sense of duty that had driven them to volunteer in the first place.

-The vote on 7 May was held onboard Uganda and 605 crew out of 907 refused to volunteer for continuing operations against Japan.
+As a result, the vote on 7 May was held onboard Uganda and 605 crew out of 907 refused to re-volunteer for continuing operations against Japan.
 The British Admiralty was furious and said it could not replace the ship until 27 July at the earliest.
 However, the cruiser continued her deployment in the Pacific throughout June and July while the Naval Staff sought an answer to the problem.
 An embarrassed Royal Canadian Navy offered to replace Uganda with HMCS Prince Robert, an anti-aircraft flak ship that was being refitted in Vancouver.